Using Hypothesis in your Canvas course

 Note: This process will change the sharing permission of the selected OneDrive file to allow the PDF to be shown to anyone viewing the assignment.
 For more information please see our document about using Hypothesis with OneDrive.

-You have the option to allow the creation of reading groups based on a pre-existing group set.
-To enable this, check the box to indicate This is a group assignment, then select the appropriate existing group set from the drop-down list.
+By default, all annotations are visible to all students.
+To create reading groups based on a pre-existing group set, check the box to indicate “This is a group assignment,” then select the appropriate group set from the drop-down list.
+If you do not want to designate the reading as a groups assignment, leave the Group assignment box unchecked.
+Click the Continue button.

 Scroll down and click 'Save', or 'Save & Publish'.

-7. Preview your Hypothesis-enabled assignment
+7. Preview your Hypothesis-enabled assignment:

 The reading should now open with the Hypothesis sidebar loaded.
+You and your students can now select text and annotate.

 If you need further assistance, please contact the Bowdoin College Service Desk